kiwano-js/kiwano/docs/basics/getting-started.md

 ### 6. Use TypeORM Model Schemas
 If you use TypeORM as your ORM library, you can even let Kiwano handle resolvers as well.
 In addition to resolvers, your entity types are automatically generated based on your model.
-The Type-ORM package also provides extension of the core plug-ins, so  filtering/sorting/pagination can be handled automatically.
+The Type-ORM package also provides extensions of the core plug-ins, so  filtering/sorting/pagination can be handled automatically.

 Type TypeORM package contains a **modelSchema** builder, which extends from entitySchema.
 Instead of providing the name of your entity in the builder-function, you should pass your model class.